ruby2d/ruby2d.com/_pages/learn/native.md

 ---
 title: Native
-subtitle: Learn how to build a native executable of your app
+description: Learn how to build a native executable of your app
 next_topic: web
 layout: learn
 ---